 - If called to active duty, contact the Veterans' Benefits Office in Roseman 2032 for the correct procedure and assistance.

 Any questions concerning the above information should be directed to the Veterans' Benefits Office in the Registrar's Office.
-(262-472-1570, 2032 Roseman Building)
+(262-472-1570, Roseman Hall 2032)